hengyuan-hu/bottom-up-attention-vqa/README.md

 To shrink the gap, we added some easy but powerful modifications.
 Including:

-1. Add dropout to alleviate overfitting problem
+1. Add dropout to alleviate overfitting
 2. Double the number of neurons
 3. Add weight normalization (BN seems not working well here)
 4. Switch to Adamax optimizer